 The Selling Securityholders acquired shares of our Common Stock from us in private offerings pursuant to exemptions from registration under Section 4(a)(2) of the Securities Act in connection with a private placement concurrent with the IPO or in connection with the Business Combination.
-Pursuant to the A&R Registration Rights Agreement, the Lock-up Agreements, the Share Transfer Agreements, the Cohen Engagement Letter, the SEPA, the GEM Letter, the GEM Warrant, the Fee Reduction Agreement, and the Notes, we agreed to file a registration statement with the SEC for the purposes of registering for resale (i) the shares of Class A Common Stock that may be issued upon exercise of the Gem Warrant and Notes and (ii) the shares of our Class A Common Stock issued to the Selling Securityholders pursuant to the Merger Agreement, Share Transfer Agreements, Cohen Engagement Letter, the Fee Reduction Agreement, and the SEPA.
+Pursuant to the A&R Registration Rights Agreement, the Lock-up Agreements, the Share Transfer Agreements, the Cohen Engagement Letter, the SEPA, the GEM Settlement Agreement, the GEM Promissory Note, the GEM Warrant, the Fee Reduction Agreement, the Senior Convertible Notes, the Roth Addendum, and the Yorkville Registration Rights Agreement, we agreed to file a registration statement with the SEC for the purposes of registering for resale (i) the shares of Class A Common Stock that may be issued upon exercise of the GEM Warrant and conversion of the Notes and (ii) the shares of our Class A Common Stock issued or issuable to the Selling Securityholders pursuant to the Merger Agreement, the Share Transfer Agreements, the Cohen Engagement Letter, the Fee Reduction Agreement, the Non-Redemption Agreements, the Roth Agreements, and the SEPA.

-Except as set forth in the footnotes below, the following table sets forth, based on written representations from the Selling Securityholders, certain information as of December 27, 2023 regarding the beneficial ownership of our Class A Common Stock and Warrants by the Selling Securityholders and the shares of Class A Common Stock being offered by the Selling Securityholders ("Registrable Securities").
-The applicable percentage ownership of Class A Common Stock is based on approximately 12,594,195 shares of Common Stock outstanding as of December 27, 2023.
-The number of shares issuable upon conversion of the GEM Convertible Debenture and the various Notes represent management's reasonable estimates based on information available at this time and are subject to update for actual VWAP and other market figures as of the applicable time of conversion, as well as any adjustments to the applicable conversion price.
+Except as set forth in the footnotes below, the following table sets forth, based on written representations from the Selling Securityholders, certain information as of February 13, 2024 regarding the beneficial ownership of our Class A Common Stock and Warrants by the Selling Securityholders and the shares of Class A Common Stock being offered by the Selling Securityholders ("Registrable Securities").
+The applicable percentage ownership of Class A Common Stock is based on approximately 16,984,867 shares of Common Stock outstanding as of February 13, 2024 (including, for this purpose, 2,311,134 shares of Class A Common Stock issuable upon conversion of 2,311,134 shares of Class B Common Stock outstanding as of February 13, 2024).
+The number of shares issuable upon conversion of the various Notes represent management's reasonable estimates based on information available at this time and are subject to update for actual VWAP and other market figures as of the applicable time of conversion, as well as any adjustments to the applicable conversion price.
 Information with respect to shares of Class A Common Stock owned beneficially after the offering assumes the sale of all of the shares of Class A Common Stock offered and no other purchases or sales of our Class A Common Stock.
 The Selling Securityholders may offer and sell some, all or none of their shares of Class A Common Stock, as applicable.